 If you’re not ready for an agent or publisher, send your advance submission to a freelance author for critique, and plan on meeting one-on-one with our freelance faculty members on the critique team.

 Agents and Publishers

-Adria Goetz, literary manager with Martin Literary Management LLC, is open to looking at books for younger readers, including picture books, middle grade, and young adult fiction for the Christian market or general market.
+Adria Goetz, Martin Literary Management, is open to looking at books for younger readers, including picture books, middle grade, and young adult fiction for the Christian market or general market.
 She is not open to adult fiction and nonfiction.
 She would prefer to read query letters, full picture book manuscripts, or the first chapter of middle grade or young adult fiction.
 Adria is not open to reviewing self-published books.

 Cheri Cowell, EABooks Publishing, will look at one-sheets and writing samples.
 EABooks specializes in nonfiction, fiction (all genres), poetry, devotionals, story collections, Bible studies, children’s books (no board books), young adult, novella, memoir, and out-of-print books.

 Joyce Dinkins, Our Daily Bread Publishing, welcomes authors, work-for-hire writers, and speakers.
 ODB publishes the flagship devotional Our Daily Bread, Discovery Series topical content for layperson’s nonfiction books, and more.
 They publish in print, digital, audible, and film.
 Our Daily Bread Voices specializes in content development for African American and multicultural audiences.

 Sharon Elliott, Harambee Press, is looking for writers who want to express the diversity of their culture and who have stories or life lessons that communicate a message of hope and redemption through adult and YA fiction or nonfiction.
 Be ready to show a one-sheet and/or a proposal with sample chapters.
 Sharon will also review your self-published book, but the company prefers to work with books that have not been previously published.